The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 Saying Goodbye

-"No… Sarah, please don’t go."
-I reached for her hands, gripping them tightly.
+"No… Sarah, please don't go."
+I reached for her hands, gripping them tightly as though holding on to the last piece of stability I had left.
 "I need you."

 She had been my anchor—my only source of strength in the storm.
-And now, she was leaving.
+And now, the storm was raging, and she was leaving.
+The very thought of it was unbearable.

-"I will come back soon, I promise," she reassured me, her voice a soft promise.
+"I will come back soon, I promise," she reassured me, her voice soft, a promise that seemed both comforting and heartbreaking all at once.

-I shook my head, desperate.
+I shook my head, desperate, my words choking me.
 "Sarah, I have no one left in this world but you.
-And now… even you’re leaving."
+And now… even you're leaving."

 "My love, I will return.
 But right now, I must go.
 My mother needs me."